timnederhoff/TransactionConverter/README.md

 * converts comma separated file to a SQLite database
 * parameters for input file and output file
 * usage description printed when parameters are incorrect
+* usage of configuration file to select and set the columns

 ## Install
 Generate a java executable jar.